-Also called "third molars".
-They are the last series of tooth to erupt.
+Wisdom teeth also called "third molars".
+They are the last series of teeth to erupt and also the last "third" set of molars/back teeth.
 There is usually one wisdom tooth on each corner of your mouth so there are four wisdom teeth in total.
 They start to erupt between the age of 16 years to 25 years olds, although some may erupt much later.

 However when they do so , they generally cause problems.
 There is also often not enough room for them to grow and so they become impacted (through evolution our jaw is getting smaller).

 What are the possible problems caused by wisdom teeth?

 Infection caused by build up of plaque and bacteria

 damage such as caries of the adjacent tooth (second molar)

 When should wisdom teeth be removed?

 It is now recommended by specialists to remove impacted wisdom teeth between the ages of 14 and 24 years even if they do not cause any problems, as at this age range people tend to recover quicker and surgery is easier and the risk of complications are small.

 So it is always a good idea to have your wisdom teeth checked even before they cause any problems.

 Do I need to take out my wisdom teeth?